ajs997/Java-Project/README.md

 This is a project on Java Race Car Simulation.
-Members: Abhilash Sachin Kulkarni, Ajay sanjeevan, Akanksha Aditi, Abhishek Sunderesan
+Members: Abhilash Sachin Kulkarni, Ajay S, Akanksha Aditi, Abhishek Sunderesan